mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Towards the end of the Fourth Frontier War (1082-1084), with heavy losses among Fer-de-Lance and Chrysanthemum destroyer escorts, a call went out from the Imperial Admiralty.
 They were searching for a design at the same tonnage for a more powerful vessel.
-The Incarnate- class strike destroyer was the answer provided by a collaboration between Makhidkarun and GSbAG.
+The Incarnate-class strike destroyer was the answer provided by a collaboration between Makhidkarun and GSbAG.

 Engineers at Makhidkarun had designed an advanced gunnery artificial